 In addition to writing and concepting, I bring a few extra skills to the (conference room) table:

-As an improv comedy performer, I’m comfortable thinking on my feet and know how to crack subtle jokes to build rapport.
+As an improv comedy performer, I’m comfortable thinking on my feet and know how to build rapport with humor.
 I should point out, though, my writing skills are no joke.

 When I wrote for Transformers, I learned how to do an epic action movie announcer voice.
 If a teammate writes a headline and isn’t sure if it works, I can repeat their line in the movie voice to test out its awesomeness potential.